When will the next page of Weird Luck be posted?

 The City of the Watcher Trilogy

 Trilogy of novels by Andrew: Weird Luck in the City of the Watcher, Time-Traveling Blues in the City of the Watcher, and Cannibal-King.
 Max appears in Cannibal-King, and the trilogy's climax takes place about 3 months before the first chapter of the comic.
-Currently out of print; new revised editions coming in 2023–2024.
+Weird Luck in the City of the Watcher is now available in a new revised edition, and matching revised editions of Time-Traveling Blues in the City of the Watcher and Cannibal-King will be released in 2024 and 2025, respectively.

 Monsters